yandex/yandex-tank/docs/configuration.rst

 JMeter
 ^^^^^^
 JMeter module uses JMeter as a load generator.
-To enable it, disable phantom first, enable JMeter plugin and then specify the parameters for JMeter:
+To enable it, disable phantom first (unless you really want to keep it active alongside), enable JMeter plugin and then specify the parameters for JMeter:

 ::